-There's an old Chinese proverb: “Every web developer should write a CMS at least once in a lifetime”.
-If there's no such a proverb, there should be one.
+An old proverb says: “Every web developer should write a CMS at least once in a lifetime”.
+If there’s no such a proverb, there should be one.

 I started to work on FlexCMS in 2003.
 It was a subsequent attempt to write a content management system, after the lessons from simple back-end utilities I developed for my previous projects.
 I had ambitious goals for its functionality.
 From the very beginning Flex had modular architecture with small core extendable by the modules like polls, article and news editor.
 The user interface was fast and robust.
 I used hidden